As a long-time programmer, I occasionally get the question:

 My distinction between a tool and service is subtle but important: Tools work on their own.
 No maintenance needed by the tool maker.
 If you write a tool it should run without your constant need of attention.
 This has a lot of impact on the life of a Toolmaker in comparison to a Service Provider or Contractor.

-Just because a particular tool doesn’t look well or isn’t comfortable doesn’t mean it isn’t the best tool for the job!
+Just because a particular tool doesn’t look good or isn’t comfortable to use doesn’t mean it isn’t the best tool for the job!
 Some tools are so specialized that the user would even use it in a broken state than not have that tool at all!

 This fact changes a lot for the life and motivation of a Toolmaker.
 They need to be on the lookout for how people use things and the inefficiencies they encounter.
 They need to be inventive in the ways they build tools and preferably be able to build tools that are sturdy, easy to learn and understand and bring value to the table.
 There is not a clear way to tell how good a tool is, but professionals are quick about dropping a tool for another if the other tool replaces enough of the functionality.